rwblokzijl/Msc-thesis-EuroToken/thesis.md

 system would greatly benefit in usability from proximity based data transfer via NFC.

-Regardless of the possibilities for improvement, the trail successfully showed the viability of offline transfer.
+Regardless of the possibilities for improvement, the trial successfully showed the viability of offline transfer.
 It shows the potential of the EuroToken system to act as a disaster proof payment system that remains functional far away from civilisation and during any disaster that would wipe out global